steventrouble/llm/crates/llm/tests/models/README.md

 **Note**: These models are compressed, with most weights set to zero.
-This makes them tiny, but useless for prediction.
+This makes them tiny.
+They still exercise the code, but the actual predictions will be useless for production.

 We ran this code to alter the models: